rajahaseebfayyaz/Carpet-How-it-all-Began/README.md

 - the image on the home page allows the user to see how the carpets and rugs were vend in ancient time.
 - this page have an eye catching animation for the user of carpet how-it-began to grab their attention.
 - this home page also explains the origin of carpets.

 ![image](https://user-images.githubusercontent.com/87448281/138378715-4815ff43-8019-4459-95e1-7d20bb6a35b3.png)

 #### About Page
 - this page allows the user to see the benefits of using the carpets.
 - this page also explains the different types of carpets, so it could be easy for user to decide which type of carpet they should consider.

 ![image](https://user-images.githubusercontent.com/87448281/138380404-005d3782-1512-4f8b-8dd5-27a14c53e7bc.png)
 ![image](https://user-images.githubusercontent.com/87448281/138380479-72bb1271-b41d-4f02-b878-651c7d897ea6.png)

+#### Gallery
+- the gallery will provide different images of revolution and use of carpets from ancient to modern period.
+- this page contain images that demonstrate the beauty of carpets and rugs to improve interior decor in ancient time even today.

 ![image](https://user-images.githubusercontent.com/87448281/138381528-cf5bbb54-bac7-4d48-bf61-dc7001642ee0.png)